 What Do Cybersecurity Professionals Do?

-It seems like every month there’s a major story about a cybersecurity breach.
+Test It seems like every month there’s a major story about a cybersecurity breach.
 Social media giant Facebook was attacked and more than 525 million users were affected.
 McDonald’s attackers stole information about franchises and their employees.
 And the Colonial Pipeline ransom attack wreaked havoc that caused major oil shortages across the East Coast.
 Cybersecurity professionals try to prevent these kinds of attacks.
 They protect people, companies, and assets or pick up the cyber-pieces when things go wrong.

 Cybersecurity Professionals Prevent Attacks